-I love THE FIRM – it’s the first and best of all the film adaptations of John Grisham’s novels.
+I love THE FIRM – it’s the first and very best of all the adaptations of John Grisham’s novels on screen.

-The formula of an all-star cast and top-flight director – here the incomparable Sydney Pollack – seemed to have started with THE FIRM and set the standard for subsequent versions of John Grisham (and other) novel adaptations.
+The formula of an all-star cast and a top-flight director – here the incomparable Sydney Pollack – seemed to have started with THE FIRM and set the standard for subsequent versions of John Grisham (and other) novel adaptations on film.

 In case the 1993 movie has passed you by, it’s the story of a good, eager, young law graduate Mitchell ‘Mitch’ McDeere – Tom Cruise, with just the right mix of intelligence and energy for the character and consequently one of my favourite of his performances – being almost destroyed by the Memphis legal firm who woo him fresh out of law school.
 THE FIRM like to do things in style – they only recruit the best and make sure they throw everything, including a snazzy car and can’t-refuse house, in their attempt to get their man on board.

 But before he wakes up to who THE FIRM really are, Mitch (and us) are treated to the initiation into the potentially shadowy law firm Bendini, Lambert and Locke courtesy of his mentor Avery Tolar – the peerless Gene Hackman.
 Add to that a nice subplot where Hackman has a secret passion for the lovely Mrs McDeere (an ace Jeanne Tripplehorn) and you’ve got a set-up topped off by the arrival of FBI special agent Wayne Tarrance (the genius that is Ed Harris), private detective Eddie Lomax (a brief but energetic Gary Busey), his beautifully brassy secretary Tammy (the fantastic Holly Hunter) and the steely-eyed, unnamed assassin played by the brilliant Tobin Bell and you’re ready to go.